 WHAT IS A DOULA?

-A Doula is a woman experienced in childbirth and provides continuous support to a mother before, during, and after birth.
+A doula is a woman experienced in childbirth who provides continuous support to a mother before, during, and after birth.
 Doula, (pronounced Doo-la) comes from a Greek word that means “a woman who serves” or “handmaiden.”
 Doulas “mother the mother.”
-While performing her role, a Doula:
+While performing her role, a doula:

 - Offers emotional, physical and practical support.

 - Uses comfort measures: breathing, relaxation, movement, positioning & massage.

 - Helps a mother become informed about various birth choices